 While visiting the company for an interview, note down the distance and the time required for commuting.
 You should also check the public transportation options to determine the fastest way of reaching the office.
 If you don’t mind spending the time and cost involved in commuting every day, you should accept the job offer.

 But, if you don’t feel comfortable, you should search for jobs in organizations that are located at a relatively small distance.
-Just like excessive traveling for reaching office seems burdensome, excessive traveling for performing the job duties also seems burdensome to many people.
+Just like excessive travelling for reaching office seems burdensome, excessive travelling for performing the job duties also seems burdensome to many people.
 Inquire whether you need to travel frequently as a part of your job before accepting the offer letter.

 Resignation is a common phenomenon in every company, but too frequent resignations indicate fishy circumstances.
 If you notice that the organization that has offered you a job publishes advertisement for the same job vacancy repeatedly, it can be a sign of a low employee retention rate.
 Employees quit the organization by experiencing unhappiness, discomfort, chronic stress, or hostility.